tymon42/live-stream-commont-auth/README.md

 # [WIP] live-stream-commont-auth
-I came up with this idea when I want to build a Bilibili third party live interactive tool.
-And [@Cunoe](https://github.com/CUNOE) and I have already implement a draf version and it is working well on our tool.
+I came up with this idea when I wanted to build a Bilibili third party live-interactive tool.
+And [@Cunoe](https://github.com/CUNOE) and I have already implemented a draft version and it is working well on our tool.
-Now I am working on open source version which gonna be more Universal.
+Now I am working on open source version which is gonna be more universal.
 # What's this?
-It's a kind of authorize solution design for 3rd party app in live streaming platform like Bilibili or Youtube and so on.
+It's a kind of authorization solution design for 3rd party app in live streaming platform like Bilibili or Youtube and so on.

-You can easy setup a self-host auth service and auth and generate JWT token for your own app.
-And only registied user on the sepcific live streaming platform can pass thourgh the auth process.
+You can easily setup a self-host auth service and auth and generate JWT token for your own app.
+Only registered user on the specific live streaming platform can pass thourgh the auth process.

 # How it work?
-The main idea of live-stream-commont-auth is capture on infomation that post by regiested user on platform(like bilibili or youtube) only.
-The infomation must has the uid that represent the perticular user.
+The main idea of the live-stream-commont-auth is capturing on infomation that post by registered user on platform(like bilibili or youtube) only.
+The infomation must has the uid that represents the perticular user.

-For example, danmu in bilibili live has an excelent data struct for the identity authrozing.
+For example, danmu in bilibili live has an excellent data structure for the identity authorzing.
 It includes bili user's uid and a 20 chars space to convey a message.
-If we could send the user want login in our platform, we could sent the user a verification code in 20 chars and the user send it to a bilibili live room as a danmu.
-So we shall get a danmu message via a bili's danmu ws connection.
-And the message contain both the buid and verification code.
+If a user wants to login to a thired party platform, we could sent the user a verification code in 20 chars and the user should send it to a chose bilibili live room as a danmu.
+So we shall get a danmu message via a bili's danmu WS connection.
+And the message contains both the buid and the verification code.

-We trust that kind of message is safe enough for login action.
+We believe that kind of message is safe enough for login action.

 ## Example
 ### Bilibili